Mating quadratic maps with the modular group III: The modular Mandelbrot set: Introduction

 \begin{mcor} The modular Mandelbrot set $\m$ is the whole of the connectedness locus $\mathcal{C}_{\Gamma}$. \end{mcor}

-Thus the conjectures of \cite{BP} have all been answered positively, once they have been translated into what is now clearly the right setting by substituting `parabolic quadratic rational maps' for `quadratic polynomials' and `$\mathcal{M}_1$' for `$\mathcal M$'.
+Thus the conjectures of \cite{BP} have all been answered positively, once they have been translated into what is now clearly the right setting by substituting `parabolic quadratic rational maps' for `quadratic polynomials', and `$\mathcal{M}_1$' for `$\mathcal M$'.
 Moreover, following the recent proof by Petersen and Roesch \cite{PR} of Milnor's conjecture that $\mathcal{M}_1$ is homeomorphic to the classical Mandelbrot set $\mathcal M$, our Main Theorem proves that $\m$ is homeomorphic to $\mathcal{M}$, as originally conjectured in \cite{BP}.

 There is as yet no complete combinatorial description of the classical Mandelbrot set $\mathcal M$, as such a description has to await the resolution of MLC, the celebrated conjecture that $\mathcal M$ is locally connected.
-The fact that $\mathcal{M}$ and $\m$ have now been shown to be homeomorphic, offers the possibility of exploring $\mathcal M$ through another model, one which for example has a different set of Yoccoz inequalities governing the sizes of its limbs and sub-limbs (see the following paragraph, and \cite{BL2}).
+The fact that $\mathcal{M}$ and $\m$ have now been shown to be homeomorphic offers the possibility of exploring $\mathcal M$ through another model, one which for example has a different set of Yoccoz inequalities, yet to be fully worked out, governing the sizes of its limbs and sub-limbs (see \cite{BL2}).\\

-{\textbf{Strategy of proof and layout of paper.}} A key prerequisite for all our constructions is the existence of a \textit{parameter space lune} containing $\m\setminus\{7\}$.
-Let $\L\f$ denote the open set bounded by two circular arcs between the points $a=1$ and $a=7$, having angle $2\theta$ between them.
-In \cite{BL2} we established the existence of an angle $\theta$ strictly less than $\pi/2$ such that $\m\setminus\{7\}\subset \L\f$.
-This is a non-trivial exercise achieved as a consequence of a `first level' Yoccoz inequality (for repelling fixed points), the full implications of which merit further investigation; the `higher level' Yoccoz inequalities will differ for different periodic orbits and are as yet completely unexplored.
-In the Appendix to the current paper we prove that whenever $a\in \L\f$ there exists a \textit{dynamical space lune} $V_a$ with the properties listed in Corollary \ref{universal-lune}.
-It is critical to our strategy that this lune $V_a$ moves holomorphically with respect to $a$.
+{\textbf{The anti-holomorphic case.} In independent work, Lee, Lyubich, Makarov and Mukherjee investigated anti-holomorphic matings in a recent article \cite{LLMM}.
+They established the existence of a homeomorphism between a combinatorial model of the connectedness locus of a certain family of anti-holomorphic maps (matings, in the sense of \cite{LLMM}), and a combinatorial model of the Tricorn, the anti-holomorphic analogue of the Mandelbrot Set.
+Their proof introduces an alternative `straightening’ strategy, different from the approach in \cite{L1} and the present paper.}\\